ElvisNicolae/greatfilms/README.md

 To improve the performance of the website, lazy loading technique was used; and to make the project more scalable, the components were built to be as reusable as possible.

+The BEM methodology was used as a naming convention for classes.